Legal help for victim's of sexual assault or abuse A sexual assault lawyer from The…

 PFAS exposure in young girls can lead to breast cancer

-Children who live at military basis may have been exposed through groundwater contamination.
+Children who live on or near a military base may have been exposed through groundwater contamination.

 What are acceptable levels of PFAS Chemical Contamination?